itinerantfoodie/itinerantfoodie.github.io/_drafts/china-digital-nomadding.md

 * Good place to test your websites loading time.
 * If you're an app or web developer, don't use google APIs to build your site.
 For location, I recommend using foursquare or open street maps.
 Foursquare is easier to use but some of the datasets can be a bit dodgy (thanks to create venue tool using part of the google api).
 If you use google analytics, put it to the end of the page rather than the front
 * Also, uploading to Amazon S3 is much faster if you activate your VPN first.
 * If you're a web designer, don't use google fonts.
-* Conclusion, don't rely on Google.
+I was struggling to find out why my profile portfolio site was taking a long time to load (and not loading completely).
+Turns out it uses Google Fonts which I will turn it off..